-The Culture, Art and Technology program (CAT) is a three-quarter course sequence required for all first-year students.
+The Culture, Art, and Technology program is part of Academic Programs.
+CAT is a three-quarter, three-course sequence required for all first-year students.
 CAT is both a freshman writing program and an interdisciplinary core sequence which explores how aspects of human culture shape and mediate our interactions with our environment and with each other.
-Entering students will sign up for CAT 1, 2, and 3 in the Fall, Winter, and Spring quarters (respectively) of their first year.
+Entering students will enroll in CAT 1, CAT 2, and CAT 3 in the fall, winter, and spring quarters (respectively) of their first year.

-Along with the Practicum, every student is required to complete Sixth College’s upper-division writing course, CAT 125.
-This course gives students approaching graduation the opportunity to reflect upon the relationship between their coursework, their communities, and their intellectual and professional goals.
-Students focus on writing for public audiences and get feedback on how to improve oral presentation, writing in print formats, and digital content-creation.
+After taking CAT 1, CAT 2, and CAT 3 to complete the lower-division core writing sequence, every student is required to complete Sixth College’s upper-division writing requirement by taking CAT 125, or the online version, CAT 125R.
+Students focus on writing for public audiences and get feedback on improving oral presentation, writing in print formats, and creating digital content.

 As the university's performing arts presenter, ArtPower! presents an eclectic mix of sounds and sight to thousands of audience members each year.
 From international dance to interactive film events to global pop, you can expect to see some of the most exciting local, national, and international artists, right here at UCSD.